 China’s military kicked off large-scale, end-of-the-year military drills around Taiwan on Monday, delivering warnings to Japan and the United States in addition to the self-ruled democratic island.

-The military operations were announced by the People’s Liberation Army Eastern Theater Command as including joint army, navy, air force and rocket force troops in an exercise dubbed “Justice Mission 2025.”
+The military operations, as announced by the People’s Liberation Army Eastern Theater Command, involved joint troops from the army, navy, air force and rocket force in an exercise dubbed Justice Mission 2025.

 Robot soldiers armed with rifles and small ground drones were also shown.

 “They’ve been doing naval exercises for 20 years in that area,” he said.
-“In fact larger than they’re doing right now.
+“In fact, larger than they’re doing right now.
 So we’ll see.”

 Video shown on Chinese state media included images of Type 054A frigates and Type 052D guided-missile destroyers approaching Taiwan from the north, southwest and east, with several ships visible off the eastern coast, as well as the outlying islands of Matsu and Wuqiu.

-Aircraft images shown included J-20 stealth fighters and J-16 jets alongside KJ-500 early warning aircraft.For the first time since the PLA began conducting large-scale exercises in August 2022, the military said the exercise include “all-dimensional deterrence outside the island chain” — a reference to expected Japanese and U.S. military operations in response to a Chinese military assault.
+Aircraft images shown included J-20 stealth fighters and J-16 jets alongside KJ-500 early warning aircraft.
+For the first time since the PLA began conducting large-scale exercises in August 2022, the military said the exercise includes “all-dimensional deterrence outside the island chain” — a reference to expected Japanese and U.S. military operations in response to a Chinese military assault.

 Chinese Foreign Ministry spokesman Lin Jian lashed out at the United States in commenting on the drills over recent U.S. arms sales to Taiwan.